-Bypass VDD and OVDD to the ground plane with 0.1 μ F ceramic chip capacitors on each pin as close as possible to the device to minimize parasitic inductance.
-Add at least one bulk 10 μ F decoupling capacitor to V{DD} and OVDD per PCB.
-For best performance, bring a V{DD} power plane in on the analog interface side of the MAX11168 and a OVDD power plane from the digital interface side of the device.
+Bypass VDD and OVDD to the ground plane with 0.1 μ F ceramic capacitors on each pin as close as possible to the device to minimize parasitic inductance.
+Add at least one bulk 10 μ F decoupling capacitor to VDD and OVDD per PCB.
+For best performance, bring a V{DD} power plane from the analog interface side of the MAX11262 and a OVDD power plane from the digital interface side of the device.